 - Serving as the “go-to person” for your network

 It forces you to get to know and explore your home for the summer.

 Whether you’re a native or just there for the summer, being an Ambassador means that you won’t spend all of your time in either your internship or your apartment.
-You will actually take advantage of what your city has to offer, and you’ll have your network there to explore with you.
+You will actually take advantage of what your city has to offer, develop professionally as you plan both career-related and recreational events and you’ll have your network there to explore with you.

 It will help you establish yourself in your city.

-Especially if you’re planning to live in your CU In city after graduation, the alumni connections and familiarity with the city you’ll develop will give you a leg up when you return.
+Especially if you’re planning to live in your SCCEN city after graduation, the alumni connections and familiarity with the city you’ll develop will give you a leg up when you return.

 It’s an easy way to build your Columbia network.